 Example testing includes: Brute Force Testing, User Enumeration, Transport Layer Security.

 Session Management is defined as the set of all controls governing the stateful interaction between a user and the web application they are interacting with.
 In general, this covers anything from how user authentication is carried out to what happens when the user logs out of your web application.

 Example testing includes: Session Fixation, Cross Site Request Forgery, Cookie Management, and Session Timeout.

-Authorization Testing involves understanding how the authorization process works and using that information to circumvent the authorization mechanism.
-Authorization is a process that comes after successful authentication, so the pen tester will verify this point after he/she holds valid credentials, associated with a well-defined set of roles and privileges.
-As a result, it should be verified if it is possible to bypass the authorization schema, find a path traversal vulnerability, or find ways to escalate the privileges.
+Authorization Testing is the part of our methodology that involves understanding how your authorization process works and using that information to circumvent the authorization mechanism.
+Since authorization is the process that comes after successful authentication, the pen tester will verify this point after he/she holds valid credentials that align with a well-defined set of roles and privileges.
+If not, our testers will determine where any lapses are in this part of your security posture and identify how to fix any weaknesses or discrepancies found.

 Example testing includes: Directory Traversal, Privilege Escalation, and Bypassing Authorization Controls.

 Data Input Validation

 One of the most common web application security weaknesses is the failure to properly validate input coming from the client or from the environment before using it.
 This particular weakness is one of the primary causes of all of the major vulnerabilities present in web applications.
 This includes cross-site scripting, SQL injection, interpreter injection, locale/Unicode attacks, file system attacks, and buffer overflows.

 Example tests include: Cross-Site Scripting, SQL Injection, OS Commanding, and Server Side Injection.